 Exemptions for fully vaccinated travellers

-Starting July 5, 2021, at 11:59 pm EDT, fully vaccinated travellers who are allowed to enter Canada will not be required to quarantine for 14 days or to take an additional COVID-19 test on Day 8 after they arrive in Canada.
-Additionally, fully vaccinated travellers arriving by air will not be required to stay at a government-authorized hotel.
+Fully vaccinated travellers, who are allowed to enter Canada, will not be required to quarantine for 14 days or to take an additional COVID-19 test when they arrive in Canada.

 To be considered fully vaccinated, travellers must have received the full series of a vaccine – or combination of vaccines – at least 14 days before entering Canada.
 Currently, vaccines accepted by the Government of Canada include Pfizer, Moderna, AstraZeneca/COVISHIELD and Janssen (Johnson & Johnson).